plone/training/docs/mastering-plone/intro.md

 ## Learn

-You can use this presentation to copy & paste the code but you will memorize more if you type yourself.
+You can use this presentation to copy & paste the code, but you will memorize more if you type yourself.

 (intro-further-reading-label)=